junglok/tem-docs/docs/faqs/faq.md

 #### **How to migrate CryoSPARC's `TEM-FARM` lane from old SL7 to new AL9-based cluster?**

-??? question "How to migrate CryoSPARC's `TEM-FARM` lane from old SL7 to new AL9-based cluster?"
+??? note "How to migrate CryoSPARC's `TEM-FARM` lane from old SL7 to new AL9-based cluster?"

     `TEM-FARM` lane information (stored in Cryosparc database) needs to be updated mainly due to the difference between Torque and PBSPro batch systems.
 Lane information is controlled by two files (__`cluster_info.json`__ and __`cluster_script.sh`__).